dennisreimann/uiengine/docs/page.md

 The ACME Design System: Components and templates for our web application.
 ````

 The `title` is the name of the page that is refered to in the navigation.
 The `template` defines the template the page gets rendered with.
 See the [page templates section](#page-templates) for details.
 The `children` list is optional and can be used to leave out or reorder certain pages.
+The `tags` list is optional and can be used to search for pages.

 ### Referencing components